sujato/drafts/general-introduction.md

 - Mainstream Brahmanical traditions said it was due to the performance of rituals and sacrifices to the gods.
 -  Some said that rebirth was determined by intentional actions, whether moral or immoral.

-The latter view was held by some ascetic schools, such as Buddhism and Jainism, and some threads of Brahmanism.
+The latter view was held by some ascetic schools, such as Buddhism and Jainism, and some of the more advanced and innovative threads of Brahmanism.

 These traditions shared a conception of transmigration that in many ways is quite similar.
 Three common elements can be discerned:

 1. All sentient beings are reborn countless times in process called <i>saṁsāra</i> (“transmigration”).
 2. This process is driven by ethical choices (<i>kamma</i>).
 Good deeds lead to a pleasant rebirth; bad deeds lead to a painful rebirth.